serenity-is/docs/faq/troubleshooting.md

 ** I'm getting *NotImplementException* when uploading files, or adding notes: **

 Such features requires a table with integer identity column.
-String/Guid primary key support is added in recent Serenity versions, and some old behaviors doesn't work such keys.
+String/Guid primary key support is added in recent Serenity versions, and some old behaviors doesn't work with such keys.

 ## Editors and Forms